Symptoms of nasopharyngeal cancer

 Some people with nasopharyngeal cancer have no symptoms at all.
-But it is important that you tell your GP if you have any of the following symptoms for longer than 3 weeks:
+But it is important that you tell your GP if you have any of the following symptoms, especially if they last for more than a few weeks:

 - a lump or growth anywhere in the neck area that does not go away after 3 weeks (this might be the only sign you have)

 - hearing loss – usually on one side only